davideandres95/roth-with-crpd/README.md

 The veth devices are virtual Ethernet devices.
 They can act as tunnels between network namespaces to create a bridge to a physical network device in another namespace, but can also be used as standalone network devices.
 Source and further information: [veth - Virtual Ethernet Device](http://man7.org/linux/man-pages/man4/veth.4.html)

-## Host mode
+# setting up the stuff

+## usecase 1 - RotH -cRPD populates the hosts default RIB
+The cRPD can be used to use the native TCP/Ip stack of the host and polulate the hosts routing-table via any protocol running on the cRPD.
+Technically the cRPD runs into the default-namespace of the Host, hence in the document we name it the "Host-Mode".

-In this mode, any interface route from linux kernel gets distributed via netlink to the cRPD instance running in host networking mode.
-There is no need to configure any addresses within cRPD-CLI (except family ISO).
+In Host-Mode, any interface route from linux kernel gets distributed via netlink to the cRPD instance.
+There is no need to configure any addresses within cRPD-CLI (except family ISO [TO-DO] check MPLS).
 Any IPv4/IPv6 addressing is derived from the host's kernel.
 In other words, all the host's default namespace will be exposed to the cRPD but will not be configured by it.

+### getting cRPD launched in Host-mode

 To run cRPD in host mode:
 ``` bash